FAQs for Smooth Entry and Exit

 Below are useful guidelines on what is required or recommended to make your visit to Baja and return home smooth.

 The FMM is known casually as a Mexican tourist card or tourist visa (although it is not officially a visa).
 The FMM stands for Forma Migratoria Múltiple, and is an immigration form some visitors need to legally visit Mexico.
-The FMM is easily obtained at INM (Instituto Nacional de Migración) offices in Mexico, for example at the border.
+The FMM is easily obtained at INM (Instituto Nacional de Migración) offices in Mexico, for example at the border or online.
 Please visit our Mexican tourist card (FMM) page for more detailed information.

 Mexican authorities now require a valid U.S. or Canadian passport or a passport card to issue a tourist card (FMM).

 Is my driver's license valid in Mexico?